 Is there another way to store these items taking up room in my house?

 In this digital age, you are less likely to find big home video libraries and cabinets full of photo albums.
-These are more likely to be stored on a computer and backed up to an external hard drive than sitting on a shelf or in a cabinet.
-When looking through old paperwork, photos or letters etc consider scanning some of these to not only protect them but to reduce the physical space required to store them.
+These are better to be transferred into digital formats and stored on a computer or external hard drive, than sitting on a shelf taking up space.
+Important but old paperwork, photos or letters could be scanned and digitally stored to not only protect them but to reduce the physical space they require.

 Could somebody else benefit from having this?